lava1234554321/Predictive-Model-for-Views-In-YouTube-Beauty-Community/README.md

 #Predictive Model for Views In YouTube Beauty Community

 ###Background
-This repository is for a Duke University Department of Statistics Honors thesis on the YouTube makeup community: "Predictive Model for Views in YouTube Beauty Community.pdf".
-The files availalbe are meant to enable users to sample makeup videos, scrape mundane and metadata, download thumbnails, perform face recognition on thumbnails, download auto-generated transcrips of the videos, download comments (through YouTube API), and finally, perform analysis on the resulting data set.
+This repository is for a Duke University Department of Statistics Honors thesis on the YouTube makeup community: "Predictive Model for Views in YouTube Beauty Community".
+The files available are meant to enable users to sample makeup videos, scrape mundane and metadata, download thumbnails, perform face recognition on thumbnails, download auto-generated transcripts of the videos, download comments (through YouTube API), and finally, perform analysis on the resulting data set.

 ###Data Collection

 #####1.
 Starting link set (start_node.csv)
 The analysis starts with a user-generated starting link set.
-The entie project will refer to Youtube videoIDs, which are the unique ids for all YouTube videos, located in the URL.
+The entire project will refer to YouTube videoIDs, which are the unique ids for all YouTube videos, located in the URL.
 ```
 Ex.
 For http://www.youtube.com/watch?v=9bZkp7q19f0, videoID = 9bZkp7q19f0
 ```
 To begin the analysis, the user should generate a list of starting make-up video "nodes".
-This file must be in a .csv format, contain only videoIds, and not contain headers.
+This file must be in a .csv format, contain only videoIDs, and not contain headers.

 #####2.
 Snowball Sampling (node_sample.csv)
 Next, the user will run the snowball sampling file to sample additional makeup videos based on the starting set.
 Note: the user here will specify an input file (start_node.csv), an output file (node_sample.csv), and a depth for the snowball sampling.
 The depth used in the initial analysis was 3.